whtns/chevreul/README.md

 head(human_meta)
 ```

-we can create a seurat object in the usual manner
+We can then create a seurat object in the usual manner using
+`CreatSeuratObject` function

 ``` r
 myseu <- CreateSeuratObject(human_count, assay = "gene", meta.data = human_meta)